WSHM-LD: Analog-to-digital conversion

 An application filed with the FCC calling for WSHM to launch its own low-powered digital station on channel 49 was dismissed in June 2006.
 Another application to move the existing analog signal to channel 45 was dismissed in 2004 at the station's request.
 More recently, WSHM had a construction permit to air a low-powered digital signal on UHF channel 21.
 On November 22, 2010, this became active after WSHM finally gained a "license to cover" allowing it to turn-off its analog signal (on channel 67) and activate its own digital signal for the first time.
-Prior to this transition, WSHM was carried through a standard definition simulcast on WFSB's second digital subchannel.
-Through PSIP, its digital broadcast channel appears as 3.7, which is based on WFSB's virtual channel identification.
-Normally, it would be 67.1 taken from WSHM's defunct analog signal.

 On January 7, 2011, to reflect the change to digital-exclusive transmission, its calls were officially changed to WSHM-LD.
 WFSB's digital signal continues to have good reception into southern areas of the Pioneer Valley, thus allowing access to two CBS affiliates.
 In the fall of 2022, a new transmitter for WSHM was activated atop Mount Tom on the WGGB tower, which now provides a solid signal for the region from north of Greenfield to north of downtown Hartford.